jUrones/translator_xml/README.md

 XML TEXT TRANSLATOR Version 0.1

-Python script for translating from english to spanish text of xml files.
+Python script for translating from whatever language to spanish, french, italian or english.

+February 2019.